CleverCloud/clever-operator/README.md

 ### Global

-To work properly the operator need to be configured with at least credentials to connect the Clever Cloud's API.
-Those configurations could be provided through a ConfigMap, a Secret or by the environment.
+To work properly, the operator needs to be configured with at least credentials to connect the Clever Cloud's API.
+Those configurations could be provided through a `ConfigMap`, a `Secret` or by the environment.

+An example of deployment using a `Secret` is located at [deployments/kubernetes/v1.30.0/20-deployment.yaml](./deployments/kubernetes/v1.30.0/20-deployment.yaml).
+An example of deployment using a `ConfigMap` is located at [deployments/helm/](./deployments/kubernetes/helm/templates/configmap.yaml).

 Environment variables are: